* Bond yields steady near recent lows

 Other analysts said the volatility in Eonia rates would only be a concern for the ECB if it filtered through to short-term bond yields, which was unlikely given that markets continue to see a chance of further easing.

-"The ECB will continue to show its willingness to fight inflation and that will keep short-term yields low.
-The volatility (in Eonia) should not be a concern for the ECB right now," said ING rate strategist Alessandro Giansanti.
-(Editing by Catherine Evans)
+“The ECB will continue to show its willingness to fight inflation and that will keep short-term yields low.
+The volatility (in Eonia) should not be a concern for the ECB right now,” said ING rate strategist Alessandro Giansanti.
+(Reporting by Marius Zaharia; Editing by John Stonestreet)